fmerg/pymerkle/docs/proofs.rst

 .. _MerkleProof.deserialize: https://pymerkle.readthedocs.io/en/latest/pymerkle.html#pymerkle.MerkleProof.deserialize

-.. note:: Deserialization is necessary for proof validation to take place from the
+.. note:: Deserialization is necessary for proof verification to take place from the
         client's side.

-Validation
+Verification
 ----------

-Direct and easiest validation of a Merkle-proof proceeds by means of the `verify_proof`_ function, which returns a self-explanatory boolean:
+Direct and easiest verification of a Merkle-proof proceeds by means of the `verify_proof`_ function, which returns a self-explanatory boolean:

 .. code-block:: python